una/una.github.io/_posts/blog/2019-01-04-year-in-review.md

 </figure>
 </a>

 I gave **12 talks** at conferences and meetups this year (and MC-ed a conference too).
 I got to speak in front of 4000 people are one of the events!
 And spoke in 7 different countries!
-My favorite talks were about Design Systems, the Past, Present, and Future of CSS, and CSS Houdini.
+My favorite talks were about *Design Systems*, the *Past, Present, and Future of CSS*, and *Houdini*.
 That last one wasn't record, but I'm really hoping to talk more about Houdini and experimental CSS next year!

 <div class="full-width" style="overflow:hidden">
   <div class="half--left flex-end">